-- i.
-Enroll in CCS 098 Critical Comprehension Skills I in their first semester at Parkland and construct their semester schedule around CCS 098 section availability. - ii.
-Enroll in ALS 199 Support for Workforce Training (SWFT) concurrently with a SWFT-supported short certificate program.
-Students interested in this option should speak with an advisor in the Center for Academic Success to discuss SWFT-supported certificate opportunities.
+- 1. Enroll in CCS 098 (Critical Comprehension Skills I) in their first semester at Parkland and construct their semester schedule around CCS 098 section availability. - 2.
+Enroll in ALS 199 (Support for Workforce Training) concurrently with a SWFT-supported short certificate program.
+Students interested in this option should speak with an academic success advisor or visit room D-120 to discuss SWFT-supported certificate opportunities.

-- i.
-While enrolled in any of the above options, students may concurrently enroll in any college course for which they meet the course prerequisites. - ii.
-Students are strongly encouraged to concurrently enroll in FYE 101 Strategies for College Success. - iii.
-Students at this level should not enroll in more than 12 credit hours in one semester. - iv.
-The remainder of the student's class schedule should not be solely online.
+- While enrolled in any of the above options, students may concurrently enroll in any college course for which they meet the course prerequisites. - Students are strongly encouraged to concurrently enroll in FYE 101 (Strategies for College Success). - Students at this level should not enroll in more than 12 credit hours in one semester. - The remainder of the student's class schedule should not be solely online.

-c.
 Placing out of CCS 098

-- i.
-Students who complete CCS 098 with grade of C or higher attain CCS 099 placement. - ii.
-Students who do not complete CCS 098 with grade of C or better may re-take the Parkland reading placement test for possible CCS 099 placement.
+- Students who complete CCS 098 with a grade of C or higher attain CCS 099 placement. - Students who do not complete CCS 098 with a grade of C or higher may re-take the Parkland reading placement test for possible CCS 099 placement.
+Students who are unable to place into CCS 099 through retesting are required to re-enroll into CCS 098.

-2. Students with CCS 099 placement
+Students with CCS 099 Placement